 Environment variables Cargo sets for crates

 Cargo exposes these environment variables to your crate when it is compiled.
+Note that this applies for test binaries as well.
 To get the value of any of these variables in a Rust program, do this:

 let version = env!("CARGO_PKG_VERSION");